 Finally, use your refigured taxable income (Form 1045, line 15, using the "After carryback" column) to refigure your total tax liability.
 Refigure your income tax, your alternative minimum tax, and any credits that are based on or limited by your adjusted gross income (AGI), modified adjusted gross income (MAGI), or tax liability.
-(On Form 1045, use lines 16 through 25, and the "After carryback" column.)
+(On Form 1045, use lines 16 through 30, and the "After carryback" column.)
 The earned income credit, for example, may be affected by changes to adjusted gross income or the amount of tax (or both) and, therefore, must be recomputed.
 If you become eligible for a credit because of the carryback, complete the form for that specific credit (such as the EIC Worksheet) for that year.

-While it is necessary to refigure your income tax, alternative minimum tax, and credits, do not refigure your self-employment tax.
+While it is necessary to refigure your income tax, alternative minimum tax, and credits, do not refigure your self-employment tax and additional medicare tax.
+For information about refiguring your net investment income tax, shared responsibility payment, and credits, see the Instructions for Form 1045.